Cardi B Is Pregnant, Expecting First Child With Fiancé Offset

 The "Bodak Yellow" rapper is pregnant!
 InBeyoncé style, Cardi revealed her pregnancy bump while performing in a bodycon white gown during her appearance as a musical guest on Saturday Night Live on Saturday night.

-Earlier in the show, Cardi, who is engaged to Migos' Offset, hid her form under a voluminous feathered frock, which hid her bump during her first performance.
+Earlier in the show, Cardi, who is engaged to Migos' Offset, hid her form under a voluminous feathered frock during her first performance.

 Soon after Cardi revealed her bump, Saturday Night Live's official Twitter wished the expectant star some love, tweeting, "Congratulations @iamcardib! #SNL."